mobajemu-msft/groove-api-documentation/groove/using-the-groove-restful-services/obtaining-a-developer-access-token-devcenter.md

   >**Note**
 The standard OAuth prefix "Bearer " must be prepended to the contents of the actual retrieved token.

+**TODO: Update? **
 <a name="renew">
 ## Renewing the token before it expires
 </a>
-Because the access tokens are only valid for 24 hours, they must be refreshed by sending a second request to the Azure Data Market service (located at <https://datamarket.accesscontrol.windows.net/v2/OAuth2-13>).
+Because the access tokens are only valid for 24 hours, they must be refreshed by sending a second request to the Live service (located at <https://login.live.com/accesstoken.srf>).
 We recommended that your code refresh them proactively before the end of the period in order to avoid having a period of time when the Groove Service can't be used.

 This 24 hours duration may change in the future.
 You should not hardcode it, but rather rely on the validity duration returned in the response by Azure Datamarket along with the access token.